 Many issues within a nurse contract need review and possibly negotiation.
 These include:

 - Salary – you should know the average amount a nurse is paid hourly and annually.
-When you have this average, you will know how to consider your potential employer’s offer.
+When you have this average, you will learn how to consider your potential employer’s offer.

 - Bonuses – the nurse contract should state how bonuses will be paid and when.
 It should be well-defined.
 Don’t let your employer get away with making empty promises.

-- Flexibility of Schedule – depending on your lifestyle and scheduling needs, you must ensure it is laid out in the nurse employment contract.
+- The flexibility of Schedule – depending on your lifestyle and scheduling needs, you must ensure it is laid out in the nurse employment contract.

 There are other points to review, such as continuing education, insurance benefits, and retirement.
-A thorough nurse contract review and effective negotiation puts your career on the right track.
+A thorough nurse contract review and effective negotiation put your career on the right track.

 Should an NP take a position as an Independent Contractor?